dunst-project/dunst-project.org/content/documentation.md

 <p>The configuration is divided into sections in an ini-like format.
 Every section starts with the section&#39;s name in square brackets.
 After that is a list of key-value pairs that specify the settings.
 Whitespace is purely cosmetic and doesn&#39;t change the result.</p>

 <p>The &#39;global&#39; section contains the general settings applying to all of dunst.
 The rest of the settings can be specified via rules and can be located in any section.
-These rules can change a notification based on it&#39;s properties.
+These rules can change a notification based on its properties.
 There are filtering rules and modifying rules.
-The filtering rules specify on what notifications the rule is applied and the modifying rules specify what is changed about the matching notifications.
+Filtering rules specify what notifications the rule applies to.
+Modifying rules specify changes to the matching notifications.
 Some special sections have implied filters that cannot be changed.
-The &quot;global&quot; section, for example has no filters, thus applies to all notifications.</p>
+For example, the &quot;global&quot; section has no filters: it applies to all notifications.</p>

 <p>See RULES for more details.</p>